Irvise/Documents/Cheatsheets/Libre/Packages.md

 ## Engineering - Science

 * [COIN-OR](https://www.coin-or.org/): complete suite for optimization and general operational research.
+CMPL is their own mathematical programming language.
+Coliop is a basic GUI to write CMPL.

 * [Jupyter](https://jupyter.org/): notebook.